EikeEsders/mp.flux/README.md

 Use an IDE of your choice, I really liked to use atom for this.

-Source the basic_function.jl, source the mp_flux_metastructure.jl, use the mp.juno.jl to configure the algorithm and run it when ready.
+Source the basic_function.jl, source the mp.flux.jl

 I uploaded three test files.